-Facilities personnel are authorized for entry into any building.
+Facilities personnel are authorized for entry into any campus administration and academic buildings at any time.

 Seminary Security Policy for Considerations Used in Maintenance

 The Facilities Department or Seminary security staff report the need for replacement of lights and any other physical hazards they notice.